Cunyli/Innovation-Duplication/README.md

    - Create `evaluation/gold_relations.json` with the format: `[{"innovation": "...", "organization": "...", "relation": "DEVELOPED_BY"}, ...]`

 2. **Run the Evaluation**:
-   - Execute `python innovation_resolution.py` to run the complete pipeline with evaluation
+   - Execute `PYTHONPATH=src python -m innovation_platform.innovation_resolution` to run the complete pipeline with evaluation
    - For the first run, consistency checking samples will be generated
    - Fill in the `human_label` column in the generated CSV file
    - Run the script again to calculate the consistency rate